ilich16/a2o-dev-frontend/README.md

 # A2O Frontend

-Project made in React that contains the frontend server for the Django API.
+Project made with React that contains the frontend server for the Django API.

 ## Setup